 This information should not be relied upon as legal or professional advice.
 Read the disclaimer.

 Most students live away from home during term time in either university owned or privately rented accommodation.
-During the coronavirus pandemic Government measures have significantly impacted on how students live – lockdowns, closure of campuses and rules around the movement of students have resulted in many students leaving their rented accommodation and returning home – in many cases leaving their accommodation before letting contracts had expired.
-This has given rise to numerous questions about liability for rent, refunds and evictions.
+During the coronavirus pandemic Government measures significantly impacted on how students live – lockdowns, closure of campuses and rules around the movement of students resulted in many students leaving their rented accommodation and returning home – in many cases leaving their accommodation before letting contracts had expired.
+This gave rise to numerous questions about liability for rent, refunds and evictions.
 Below are some of these FAQs.

 Do I have to pay my rent if I’ve moved back home?

 Many university-owned halls of residence and privately run Purpose-Built Student Accommodation (PBSA) have allowed students who have left university accommodation due to the coronavirus to terminate contracts early without any charges.
 Some have waived or discounted rent for all students, regardless of whether they are still in their accommodation.
 (Office for Students briefing: Student accommodation (April 2020)).
 Students should contact their university for advice.

 If a student thinks that their accommodation provider is treating them unfairly, they can raise a complaint under the accommodation codes of practice as long as their provider is a code member.
 The codes can be found at:

 Private rented accommodation